Archdiocese of Cape Town (Catholic)

-The Archdiocese of Cape Town (Latin: Sedis Archiepiscopalis Capetownensis) is a Latin Church ecclesiastical jurisdiction or archdiocese of the Catholic Church located in Cape Town, in the south-western region of South Africa.
+The Archdiocese of Cape Town (Latin: Sedis Archiepiscopalis Capetownensis) is a Latin Catholic ecclesiastical jurisdiction or archdiocese of the Catholic Church located in Cape Town, in the south-western region of South Africa.
 The principal church of the archdiocese and the location of the archbishop's cathedra is the Cathedral of St. Mary of the Flight into Egypt, which also serves as the patroness saint for the archdiocese.

 History

 The Archdiocese of Cape Town has a rich history that dates back to its establishment as the Apostolic Vicariate of Cape of Good Hope (and adjacent territories) on June 18, 1818, by Pope Pius VII.
 It was formed by splitting off territories from the then-Territorial Prelature of Mozambique and the Diocese of Tomé.

 On April 4, 1819, it expanded its territory by gaining land from the suppressed Apostolic Prefecture of New Holland.

 Over the years, it underwent several changes in its territorial boundaries.
-In 1834, the Apostolic Vicariate of New Holland and Van Diemen's Land was established, resulting in a loss of territory.
+In 1834, the Apostolic Vicariate of New Holland and Van Diemen's Land was established, resulting in a reduction of territory.
 Additionally, on June 6, 1837, the Apostolic Vicariate of Mauritius was formed, further reducing the Archdiocese's territory.

 It was renamed the Apostolic Vicariate of Cape of Good Hope, Western District on 30 July 1847, losing territory to establish the Apostolic Vicariate of Cape of Good Hope, Eastern District.

-On 3 August 1874, it lost territory to establish the Apostolic Prefecture of Cape of Good Hope, Central District.
+On 3 August 1874, it ceded territory to establish the Apostolic Prefecture of Cape of Good Hope, Central District.

-It was renamed the Apostolic Vicariate of Cape Town on 13 June 1939.

-Pope Pius XII elevated it to the rank of a metropolitan archdiocese on 11 January 1951.
+It was renamed the Apostolic Vicariate of Cape Town on 13 June 1939 and Pope Pius XII elevated it to the rank of a metropolitan archdiocese on 11 January 1951.

-On 18 August 1986, it lost territory to establish the Mission sui juris of Saint Helena, Ascension and Tristan da Cunha off its Atlantic Coast.
+On 18 August 1986, it ceded territory to the Mission sui juris of Saint Helena, Ascension and Tristan da Cunha, off Africa's Atlantic Coast.